Cubie87/Pandora/README.md

     prefix = [prefix]
     owner = [numerical Discord ID]
-    blocklist = [list of numerical Discord ID] # can be empty list
+    blocklist = [list of numerical Discord ID] # can be empty list gamePlayer = [list of numerical Discord ID] # can be empty list
 ```

+`gamePlayer` are for users that play "the game" (you just lost the game)

 The prefix should be a single character used as the prefix for bot commands.

 Remove the rsp command, along with the metro command